Looking for assets such as photographs, fonts, logos and templates? Visit the Pacer Brand Portal

 In evaluating the benefits of a particular education, first-generation students and their parents sometimes overestimate the requirements of the first job after graduation and underestimate those of the last role before retirement—not to mention all the other contributors to happiness besides employment.
 This pillar connects the dots and shifts attention to long-term benefits.
 It also amplifies the emotional benefit of learning (confidence) and projects it into the student’s future.

-Ranked #1 among public colleges in the South by US News & World Report
+- Ranked among the top public colleges in the South by US News & World Report.

 III.
 Create Your Future